Skip to main content

 Prompt 2: Reality-Check Your Plan

 The reflection prompts asked about vertical markets, competitive layers, and PPP strategy.
-Based on my answers [share your thinking], help me reality-check: Am I being too ambitious?
-Too cautious?
-Give me honest feedback.
-What's a realistic 12-month milestone I should aim for, given my starting point?
+Let's reality-check my thinking together: Based on my answers [share your thinking], first give me honest feedback—am I being too ambitious or too cautious?
+Then I'll push back on your assessment with my reasoning, and you adapt your feedback.
+Let's iterate until we converge on a realistic 12-month milestone that's ambitious but achievable for someone in my situation.

 Prompt 3: Apply Strategy Company Mindset